PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 ![new repl](/Assets/new_repl.png)

-If you don't see it click the three lines in top left corner.
+(If you don't see it click the three lines in top left corner)

 Select the Python programming language, and call the project "HelloWorld".
 Then click the "Create repl" button (currently hidden by the dropdown menu for picking a language).

 ![create repl](/Assets/create_repl.png)

-Now we can write some code.
+Now we can write some code in replit's IDE.

 ![replit ide](/Assets/replit_ide.png)

-In the above picture you will notice that we have a place for writing our code in the center, then to the left we have some files.
-Those files are text files, much like a google doc or microsoft word document.
-We end the files in .py
+IDE stands for Integerated Development Environment.
+It just means we get an editing for editing the code, much like Google Docs, or Microsoft Word.
+To the left we have a file viewer with a simgle file, `hello.py`.
+That file is a text file.
+We end the files name as `.py` so that the computer can know that the file has text "code" that is for the programming language called `py`thon.

-We could figure out the 0s and 1s of getting the computers processor to say "Hello world" on the screen somehow, but, in the coding language we are using (Python) we get this functionality for free.
-We can simply type in the following.
+We could figure out the 0s and 1s of getting the computers processor to say "Hello world" on the screen somehow, but, in python we get this functionality for free.
+We can simply type in the following text code.

 ```py
 print("Hello world")